 We’re very familiar with the geography of our world, our little globe with its blue oceans and its landmasses of green, brown and yellow.
 We know where rain falls and food grows, and where it doesn’t.
 That would be the yellow bits.

-The hunter-gatherer tribes of 8,000 years ago roamed across a landscape that had no yellow bits.
+The hunter-gatherer tribes of 6,000 years ago roamed across a landscape that had no yellow bits.
 The Sahara, Arabia and what are now the deserts of Central Asia were savannahs criss-crossed by rivers that teemed with life.
-In Saharasia, geographer James DeMeo documents the drought that turned these regions into deserts—and their inhabitants into tribes fighting for shrinking food sources.
+In Saharasia, geographer James DeMeo documents the drought that turned these regions into deserts—and turned their inhabitants into tribes fighting for shrinking food sources.

 An image from the space shuttle Columbia of Safsaf Oasis in south-central Egypt, taken with Synthetic Aperture Radar that can penetrate 2 metres of sand, clearly shows a buried river system that once fed the oasis.